-Learning Matters is a 501 (c)(3) non-profit media production company focused on education.
+Learning Matters is an award-winning 501 (c)(3) non-profit media production company focused on education.
 Our mission is to encourage and enrich public dialogue about education, youth and families.

 Learning Matters has produced more than 30 documentaries and filed hundreds of reports for PBS NewsHour.
 Our work has taken us everywhere from community colleges to kindergarten classes, and from policy hearings to protest rallies.
 Unparalleled access to education’s leaders, long-term in-depth coverage, and scrupulous representation of complex issues are the hallmarks of our approach.